mwgribben/abc-of-chairmanship/1_introduction.markdown

 ### Attention to detail

-The chair should set the tone by paying attention to details – for example by starting meetings on time, be permitting no cross-talking except in committees, by making sure that speakers do not exceed their time limit and by giving them warning that their time is about to run out a minute or so beforehand.
+The chair should set the tone by paying attention to details – for example by starting meetings on time, by permitting no cross-talking except in committees, by making sure that speakers do not exceed their time limit and by giving them warning that their time is about to run out a minute or so beforehand.

 ### Addressing the chair

-There is on rule which must always be followed – that every contribution from the body of the meeting should be addressed to the chair and not directly to any other individual present – but in other respects meetings of various bodies differ widely in their degree of formality.
+There is one rule which must always be followed – that every contribution from the body of the meeting should be addressed to the chair and not directly to any other individual present – but in other respects meetings of various bodies differ widely in their degree of formality.

 ### Formality

 For example, should the chair be on first name terms with their members or adopt a more formal style of address?
 This will depend partly on custom and practice within the body in questions – in general trade unions (and craft unions in particular) tend to be more formal than political parties, and political parties more formal than local pressure groups.
 So a member of the Boilermakers' Society will expect to be address as ‘Worthy Brother’, while a member of a tenants' association will probably want to be called by their first name.
 In bodies where there are representatives of various interests or political parties – for example, council committees or school governors – it is best to stick to formal titles.

 The degree of formality will also depend on the individual chairing the meeting.
-An older person may be happier calling someone ‘Mr Smith’; a younger chair may prefer to call them ‘John’.
+An older person may be happier calling someone ‘Mrs Smith’; a younger chair may prefer to call them ‘Jane’.
 But consistency is important in this – it can lead to accusations of favouritism if the chair calls one member by their first name and the next minute calls someone else ‘Madam’ or ‘Brother’.

 ### Remember names